 Finding things to do at home when bored has become the premier challenge we didn't foresee when making 2020 predictions.
 We'll keep doing our bit to help make self-isolation bearable, and keep you safe, as we all ride out these challenging times.

-The 2020 Academy Awards seem like they took place ages ago (they were only two months ago), but in that time, Best Picture winner Parasite came to a streaming platform for free: Hulu.
+The 2020 Academy Awards seem like they took place ages ago (they were only three months ago), but in that time, Best Picture winner Parasite came to a streaming platform for free: Hulu.

-As of Wednesday, April 8, the Oscar-winning Korean-language film is part of the Hulu package (even the basic package), and if you're a new customer, you can snag a Hulu one-month free trial to watch it at no cost.
+On Wednesday, April 8, the Oscar-winning Korean-language film came to Hulu (even the basic package), and if you're a not a customer yet, you can snag a Hulu one-month free trial to watch it at no cost.
 Now is the time to take advantage of that deal.
 Otherwise, you can pay $5.99 for the movie rental at Amazon.